SACOTA is the most prominent association of trading members operating within South Africa and the SADC region

 Wheat Import Tariff Reference Price Revision and Implementation Methodology

-Wheat import tariff updated – 12 February 2026
+Wheat import tariff updated – 6 August 2026

-The decreased wheat tariff from R851.50 to R619.00 per ton was published today by SARS.
-This tariff will be implemented on 13 February 2026.
+The decreased wheat tariff from R153.70 to R0.00 (Free) was published by SARS on 6 August 2026, this after the tariff was triggered on 12 May 2026.
 Read more >